Mark Parkinson just might be the best leader the American Health Care Association has ever had.

 But then he suddenly changed course and reminded providers to keep delivering … compassionate care.“Our mission is about love,” he said.

 Huh?
 Look, I’m not questioning the mission.
 But considering the source, the statement was a bit jarring.
 It would be as if Spock suddenly turned to Captain Kirk and said, “Don’t worry, be happy.”

 So I considered Parkinson’s unlikely advice.
 And you know what?
 He’s absolutely correct.
 More than a million people find themselves getting help inside skilled care facilities each year.
 And the care that is received is not so easy to deliver.

 Many times, residents arrive in a clinically complex state.
 Often, they are disoriented.
 Sometimes they are flat-out abusive.
 And don’t get me started about the pay or hours caregivers endure.

 These are not conditions that typically make for an easy work day.
 Yet when you ask caregivers why they do what they do, the same sentiment keeps popping up: They want to make a difference.

-And why do they want to make that difference?
-I don’t think it’s too much of a stretch to say there is a fair degree of compassion and love involved.
+And why is that?
+It’s pretty clear that there is a fair degree of compassion and love involved.